You’ll Never Get Bored with These 6 Occupational Therapy Specialties

 2. Productive Aging

 People are living longer today than in the not-so-distant past, and while there’s no denying this is a good thing, the sharp increase in life expectancy presents many new challenges for the healthcare field.
-According to the Institute on Aging, older adults made up 11 percent of the U.S. population in 1985.
+According to the Institute on Aging, older adults comprised 11 percent of the U.S. population in 1985.
 By 2030, older adults are expected to make up 20 percent of the population.
-What’s more, the institute says that in 2009, a quarter of Medicare recipients 65 or older had trouble with an ADL.
-All of this means that there will be a growing demand for occupational therapy professionals working in gerontology.
+Many older adults struggle with the activities of daily living (ADLs), and OTAs can help them overcome these challenges.

 Examples include: